Individuals eligible for CAYA include:

 Students in Grade 12 (or the last year of their K-12 program) who require an AAC system post-graduation

 *This does not include individuals whose primary communication disability is a hearing loss.
 CAYA does not provide hearing aids or assisted listening devices.
-Individuals with hearing disabilities are encouraged to contact the Western Institute of the Deaf and Hard of Hearing in Vancouver www.widhh.com
+Individuals with hearing disabilities are encouraged to contact the Wavefront Centre for Communication Accessibility (formerly the Western Institute of the Deaf and Hard of Hearing) in Vancouver www.wavefrontcentre.ca

 In 2019, CAYA received a renewed mandate in the BC provincial budget from the Ministry of Social Development and Poverty Reduction to continue to the important work of addressing the needs of adults in BC with severe communication disabilities.
 The official news release from the Government of BC may be viewed here.